AlexKolonitsky/mifort-dev/Articles/Storages/dynamo.md

 If you have necessity in NoSQL database with fast performance and effective scalability, and you don't want to reinvent the wheel for management of such elements as

 * commissioning
-* setting and configuration of equipment
+* equipment setting and configuration
 * replication
 * software patching
 * cluster scaling

 Amazon DynamoDb will be a good decision.

-DynamoDB is a key-value (work on data occurs with a help of key) and document data structures (you can query and update items in a document format such as JSON, XML, and HTML).
+DynamoDB is key-value (work on data occurs with a help of key) and has document data structure (you can query and update items in a document format such as JSON, XML, HTML, etc.).

->DynamoDB as the representative of non-relational database doesn't support composite queries based on joins or complex transactions.
+> As the representative of non-relational databases DynamoDB doesn't support composite queries based on joins or complicated transactions.

-Distinctive feature of this database is the principle of payment based on throughput but not on the storage size capacity of data.
+Distinctive feature of this database is the principle of payment based on the limit of volume held but not on the storage size capacity of data.
 However you should interact with the size of objects between 1 byte and 400KB for effective queries (writing, reading).
-In case of larger objects (for example not structured BLOB-objects) you can use following bundle of services: Amazon S3 - for storage of wealth of information, but DynamoDB - pointer on it.
+If there are larger objects (for example not structured BLOB-objects) you may work with the following bundle of services: Amazon S3 - for storaging information, but DynamoDB - pointer on it.

-## Customizable Services of DynamoDB
+## DynamoDB Customizable Services

-In contrast to many others databases, the addition of any improvements for working with database is possible to organize in a few clicks.
+In contrast to many other databases, the addition of any improvements for working there is possible to organize in few clicks.
 Here are some examples.

 ### FGAC - Fine-Grained Access Control
-It is a good idea to implement FGAC in purpose to restrict access to your DB on top-level attributes in your document.
+It's comfortable to implement FGAC in purpose to restrict access to your DB on top-level attributes in your document.
 It works through the secret access token.
-There is no additional payment.
+There's no additional payment.

 ### Consistency of Data
 It determines by the time in which the result of writing the data is successfully done in a subsequent reading of the element.